8gears/n8n-helm-chart/README.md

 - Use external databases rather than SQLite
 - Set a shared encryption key for all replicas

+> [!IMPORTANT]
+> StatefulSets manage their own PersistentVolumeClaims through `volumeClaimTemplates`.
+Using `persistence.existingClaim` with `useStatefulSet: true` will result in an error.
+When using StatefulSets, configure the persistence settings using `persistence.enabled: true`, `persistence.storageClass`, and other parameters.

 See the example at `examples/values_stateful.yaml` for a sample configuration.

 ## Setting Configuration Values and Environment Variables